NapatKulnarong/SkinMatch/README.md

 ## 🔐 Security

 Start with the operational checklist in [SECURITY.md](./SECURITY.md) to enable HTTPS, MFA for admins, routine backups, and basic monitoring.
 Production deployments must override the new `DJANGO_SECURE_*` and cookie env vars documented there so Django enforces TLS-only cookies and HSTS.

+- Use the sample `backend/.env.production.example` (copy it to your secrets store) and run commands with `DJANGO_ENV=production` (for example, `DJANGO_ENV=production python manage.py check --deploy`) to load hardened defaults and catch misconfigurations before deploying.